olincollege/SoftSysShell/reports/report.md

 }
 ```
 #### **surprise:**
 The output for this is, well, a ~surprise~...
-All we can tell you is that it involved downloading a previous SoftDes final project and sneakily executing it in Python with the following lines of code:
+All we can tell you is that it involved downloading one of our previous Software Design class final projects and sneakily executing it in Python with the following lines of code:
 ```
 char **my_game_command = malloc(3 * sizeof(char *));
 my_game_command[0] = "python3";